Thursday, March 1, 2012

 Divine Encounters

 I believe that if you look for them, they happen.
 Those divine encounters set up by God.
-I believe that if you pray if you are open if you are looking, and if you are willing to be used--they will occur.
+I believe that if you pray, if you are open, if you are looking, and if you are willing to be used--they will occur.
 Such is the case of the last business trip I took with my husband.

-I'm always praying and asking God to use me.
-I try hard to watch, to be aware of what is going on around me and to be ready, always ready.
-Ready for meeting new or old friends and ready to talk with them or listen to them, or to pray with them.
-The first encounter on this last trip was on the plane as we were flying to our destination.
-The poor man who just happened to be sitting next to us was a nervous flyer.
-As he was gripping the armrests and closing his eyes tight, I began to pray for him.
-He was a nervous wreck, squeezing his eyes tight against the horrific scenes being played out in his mind, I felt so sorry for him.
-He was embarrassed too, he looked over at us and apologized.
-We assured him that all was fine and that if he needed anything just to let us know.
-And then I did what I always do--I waited.
-And then he did what most people do--he began to talk.
+I felt so sorry for him.
+He was embarrassed, too.
+He looked over at us and apologized.
+We assured him that all was fine and that if he needed anything, just let us know.
+And then I did what I always do — I waited.
+And then he did what most people do — he began to talk.
 I told him that he had sat next to the right person and that I was available if he needed to talk, as I was a crisis counselor.
-I think he immediately began to feel just a little bit better, and we proceeded to talk throughout the flight.
-Unfortunately, we did hit a lot of turbulence due to some strong winds but as each bump was felt, he'd hang on tight and look to me to talk him through it.
-I learned a lot about him, he shared his life story with a stranger that day and that was perfectly fine with me--as I now know how to pray for this man for the rest of my life.
-And whether or not our paths ever cross again I think it's awesome that God cared enough to sit him next to someone who will always be praying for him.
+I think he immediately began to feel a little better, and we talked throughout the flight.
+Unfortunately, we hit a lot of turbulence from strong winds, but as each bump hit, he'd hang on tight and look to me to talk him through it.
+I learned a lot about him; he shared his life story with a stranger that day, and that was perfectly fine with me, as I now know how to pray for this man for the rest of my life.
+And whether or not our paths ever cross again, I think it's awesome that God cared enough to sit him next to someone who will always be praying for him.

 I watch for those special divine encounters.
-We board another plane this evening and I wonder...who will I meet?
+We board another plane this evening, and I wonder...who will I meet?
 Who will I be asked to pray for?
 What will happen?
 I'll be ready!

 No comments: